return to Natural Dog Health Remedies

 A hard lump on a rib could be a sign of bone cancer in the ribs.

-Canine osteosarcoma usually occurs near growth plates; therefore, factors that affect growth rates, such as diets that promote rapid growth in puppies, may also be a contributing factor to bone cancer in dogs.
+Osteosarcoma in dogs usually occurs near growth plates.
+Therefore, factors that affect growth rates, such as diets that promote rapid growth in puppies, may also be a contributing factor.

 Gender